After Thanksgiving meals come Black Friday sales. But, where did Black Friday come from?

 The name Black Friday is also used to refer to September 24, 1869, the date of a financial panic in the US sparked by gold speculators.

 Where did the term Black Friday come from?

 While many people believe the term Black Friday finds its roots in the sense of black meaning “showing a profit; not showing any losses,” this isn’t actually the case.

 Historically, black has been associated with days of economic stress as opposed to days of booming commercial success.
 The first Black Friday occurred in 1869 after financier Jay Gould and railway businessman James Fisk attempted to corner the gold market, which ultimately resulted in financial panic and the collapse of the market.
 A little over 60 years later, on October 29, 1929, another stock market crash referred to as Black Tuesday marked the onset of the Great Depression.

 About 10 years later, Black Friday was used by Philadelphia traffic cops to describe the day after Thanksgiving because they had to work 12-hour shifts in terrible traffic.
-Soon, the term caught on among shoppers and merchants in Philadelphia, and from there it took off nationwide.
+Visitors flocked to the city to start their holiday shopping and, sometimes this popular shopping day coincided with the annual Army–Navy football game.
+The term caught on among shoppers and merchants in Philadelphia, and from there it took off nationwide.

-The 1980s brought the mythology of Black Friday that’s often heard today.
+The 1980s brought the mythology of Black Friday as we know it today.
 While the phrases in the black and in the red are used in the business world to describe profits and losses, this explanation for one of the busiest shopping days of the year only came about in the 1980s, about 20 years after the phrase Black Friday was in regular use.

-Now that that’s cleared up … do you know why the Monday after Thanksgiving is called Cyber Monday?
+Now that that’s cleared up … do you know where the name Cyber Monday comes from?